-While doing his practice, Jiro Murai healed himself and received a profound vision that inspired him to study the Kojiki (Record of Ancient Things – AD 712) the oldest surviving book within the Imperial Archives of Japan.
+While doing his practice, Jiro Murai healed himself and received a profound vision that inspired him to study the Kojiki (Book of Ancient Things – AD 712) the oldest surviving book within the Imperial Archives of Japan.
 Hidden within the creation stories of the Kojiki he found the instructions for the healing art he named Jin Shin Jyutsu.

 Jin Shin translates as compassionate spirit, Jin translates as benevolent / profound / person, Shin translates as heart / mind /core, and Jyutsu translates as the art of.

 Jiro Murai was given permission by the Imperial family after World War II to share Jin Shin Jyutsu with the people of Japan.
 Mary Burmeister and Dr. Haruki Kato were Jiro Murai’s main protégés.

 When Mary first met Jiro Murai in 1946 while she was teaching English in Japan, he asked her, “Would you like to take a gift from Japan to the United States?”
 For six years Mary studied with Jiro Murai and in 1953 moved back to the United States where she practiced and taught Jin Shin Jyutsu until 1990.